jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

 Command line
 ------------

-After you started cms you can issue a numer of commands.
-The benefit of cloudmesh is that it is easy to switch beteeen clouds with the set command.
+After you started cms you can issue a number of commands.
+The benefit of cloudmesh is that it is easy to switch betweeen clouds with the set command.
-Ater the set and specifying the cloud by name many commands will default to that cloud.
+After the set and specifying the cloud by name many commands will default to that cloud.
 The exception is the ``vm list`` command that lists by default all vms on all clouds.
 In addition the ``vm refresh`` command will also work on all clouds.